xiix0/scam/README.md

-You will be the victim of a bizarre joke.
+You will always get the greatest recognition for the job you least like.